razak8469/terraform/infrastructure_as_code.md

 ###### add a cloud storage bucket and an instance  with an explicit dependency on the bucket
 The order that resources are defined in a terraform configuration file has no effect on how Terraform applies your changes.

+#### provision infrastructure
+##### defining a provisioner
+- add provisioner block within the resource block

+The local-exec provisioner executes a command locally on the machine running Terraform, not the VM instance itself.

+Each VM instance can have multiple network interfaces, so refer to the first one with network_interface[0], count starting from 0, as most programming languages do.

+Each network interface can have multiple access_config blocks as well, so once again you specify the first one.

+Provisioners only run when a resource is created, but adding a provisioner does not force that resource to be destroyed and recreated.

+Use terraform taint to tell Terraform to recreate the instance:

+	terraform taint google_compute_instance.vm_instance

+A tainted resource will be destroyed and recreated during the next apply.

+##### failed provisioners and tainted resources
+If a resource is successfully created but fails a provisioning step, Terraform will error and mark the resource as tainted.

+A resource that is tainted still exists, but shouldn't be considered safe to use, since provisioning failed.

+When you generate your next execution plan, Terraform will remove any tainted resources and create new resources, attempting to provision them again after creation.

+##### destroy provisioners
+Provisioners can also be defined that run only during a destroy operation.

+These are useful for performing system cleanup, extracting data, etc.

+For many resources, using built-in cleanup mechanisms is recommended if possible (such as init scripts), but provisioners can be used if necessary.